State Court Remedies for Constitutional Violations by Federal Employees Act

 The Institute for Justice offers the State Court Remedies for Constitutional Violations by Federal Employees Act.

-It is the ticket for state residents to bring their claims in state court.
+This bill is the ticket for state residents to bring their claims in state court.
 Principles of federalism and state sovereignty dictate that the federal government cannot control the availability of remedies in state courts.
-Since the founding, the state residents have had a right to address grievances against federal officials.
+Since the founding, state residents have had a right to address grievances against federal officials.

-But part of the Westfall Act must be overturn.
-Under this model, legislators can force the issue and create a test case.
-Has Congress violated the Constitution by denying a remedy for violations in state courts?
+But part of the Westfall Act must be overturned.
+Under this model, state legislators can create a test case that presents an important constitutional question for judicial review: Has Congress violated the Constitution by denying a remedy in state courts for violations committed by federal employees?